janimm/RealDash-extras/RealDash-CAN/realdash-can-description-file.md

     - result is value from 'MYECU: Special RPM' + value from second byte.

     conversion="V>>6"
     - result is value bitshifted 6 to the right.
-Bitshift to the left is also available.

     conversion="V &amp; 15"
     - result is value with bitwise AND with 15.
 In essence, this uses 4 lowest bits of the value.
     Note that bitwise AND operator '&' character is reserved in XML and must be written as &amp;

+    conversion="V &lt;&lt; 3"
+    - result is value bitshifted 3 to the left.
+    Note that character '<' is reserved in XML and must be written as &lt;

     Available functions:
     abs, acos, asin, atan, atan2, ceil, cos, cosh, e, exp, fac, floor, ln, log, log10, max, min, ncr, not, npr, pi, pow, sin, sinh, sqrt, tan, tanh